heavywatal/msutils/README.md

 ### `sample_stats++`

 `sample_stats++` processes the output of `ms` and calculates some summary statistics as the original `sample_stats` does.
-But the output is more simple and can be saved as a pure TSV file.
+But the output is simpler and can be saved as a pure TSV file.
 ```sh
 ms 30 4 -t 3.0 | sample_stats++
 # pi      S       D       tH